-Well, first, you should ask yourself whether to store large files in the first place.
-Sometimes, large files are generated on the basis of existing data and code, and hence can always be “reconstructed” using existing files.
+Before delving into Git LFS, you should ask yourself whether storing large files is necessary in the first place.
+Often, these large files are generated on the basis of existing data and code and hence can be reconstructed using existing files.

-When you mark a file as LFS file, the extension replaces the actual large file with a small pointer on your PC.
-The actual files - and all their versions - are located on the LFS remote server and only the pulled files are stored in a local cache.
-In other words, when you
+When you mark a file as an LFS file, the extension replaces the actual large file with a small pointer on your PC.
+The actual files (and all their versions) are located on the LFS remote server and only the pulled files are stored in a local cache.
+When you

 pull to your local repository, the pointer is replaced with the file and only the actual version you’ve requested gets stored locally.

-Check out this video for a brief explanation on how Git LFS works.
+Watch this informative video for a brief explanation of how Git LFS works.

-If you used Brew, go to the next step.
-If you downloaded directly from the website, open the terminal and change the current working directory to the downloaded and unzipped folder of Git LFS.
+- If you used Brew, go to the next step.
+If downloaded directly, open the terminal and change the current working directory to the downloaded and unzipped folder of Git LFS.
 Then, install: